kick the bucket / bucket list

 This sense of bucket probably comes from the Old French buquet, meaning a trébuchet or balance.
 The more familiar sense of pail is likely from the Old French buket, meaning a tub or pail.

-Shakespeare describes this imagery of a slaughtered animal’s death throes in Henry IV, Part 2 (III.ii.283):
+Shakespeare uses this sense of the word in Henry IV, Part 2 (III.ii.261):

 Swifter then hee that gibbets on the Brewers Bucket.